2023 Pacific typhoon season: Philippines

 The 2023 season was tied with both the 1998 and 2010 seasons as the most inactive typhoon season for the Philippines, with only 11 tropical cyclones forming within or crossing the Philippine Area of Responsibility (PAR).
 During the season, PAGASA used its own naming scheme for the tropical cyclones that either developed within or moved into their self-defined area of responsibility.
 The names were taken from a list of names, that was last used during 2019 and are scheduled to be used again during 2027.
 All of the names are the same except Tamaraw and Ugong which replaced the names Tisoy and Ursula after they were retired.

 Retirement

 On January 19, 2024, PAGASA announced that the names Egay and Goring would be retired from the naming list, after they both caused over ₱1 billion in damages to the Philippines.
-They were replaced on the naming list with the names Emil and Gavino respectively.
-These new names will first appear in the 2027 season.
+They were replaced on the naming list with the names Emil and Gavino respectively for the 2027 season.